lisa26757695/fingerprinting_intro/README.md

 `cloudfront.net` is part of a content delivery network with ads.

-The rest of domains are either CDNs or services provider by some companies and they are not very malicious I think.
+The rest of the domains are either CDNs or services providers by some companies and they are not very malicious I think.

 By applying ad-blocker, the ad-serving website `doubleclick.net` disappeared from the list.

 ## Cookies
-### Distributions of third-party Cookies
+### Distribution of third-party Cookies
 ![Cookies Distribution](cookies.png)

-The plot above shows a great difference bewteeen the number of third-party cookies stored in vanilla mode and ad-blocking mode.
+The plot above shows a great difference between the number of third-party cookies stored in vanilla mode and ad-blocking mode.
 Most of the time, the number of third-party cookies stored without ad-blocker is greater or equal to that with ad-blocker.
 Only a few websites have more third-party cookies stored by using the ad-blocker.

 #### Top 10 third-party domains storing cookies